openedx-unsupported/edx-developer-docs/docs/index.rst

 `Getting Started with Translating.`_

-.. _Getting Started with Translating: https://edx.readthedocs.io/projects/edx-developer-guide/en/latest/internationalization/i18n_translators_guide.html
+.. _Getting Started with Translating.: https://edx.readthedocs.io/projects/edx-developer-guide/en/latest/internationalization/i18n_translators_guide.html

 ..
     Put this back in when we have more information to put here.